marius-ogrean/m-test-crawler/README.md

 The id of each document in Solr is the domain name of the website.
 I chose this since it is already unique and we have them in the list of websites to crawl.

+The crawled data from the websites is stored in three fields in the document: phoneData, socialsData and addressData.

 Steps to run the crawler:
 -